plenoptic-org/plenoptic/docs/tutorials/introductory_tutorial.md

 :::

-As described [in the introductory presentation](https://archive.org/details/vss2025-symposium-plenoptic), the goal of plenoptic is to provide methods for model-based synthesis of stimuli, facilitating better understanding of how the models make sense of those stimuli: what information is discarded, what is important, etc. These methods have mostly been used on images, which we'll use here, but they also work well on sounds as well.
+As described [in the introductory presentation video](https://archive.org/details/vss2025-symposium-plenoptic), the goal of plenoptic is to provide methods for model-based synthesis of stimuli, facilitating better understanding of how the models make sense of those stimuli: what information is discarded, what is important, etc. These methods have mostly been used on images, which we'll use here, but they also work on other types of stimuli as well.

 In order to use plenoptic, we need some models!
 Normally, this will depend on your research problem: you'll use models that you've developed or fit in previous experiments, or that get used in the literature.
 For example, if you're studying V1, you could use an energy model of complex cells; if you're studying object recognition, you might use a deep network-based model.

 <div class='render-all'>

+For the purposes of this notebook, we'll use some very simple convolutional models that are inspired by the processing done in the lateral geniculate nucleus (LGN) of the visual system[^models].

 <img src="../_static/lgn-models.png">

-For the purposes of this notebook, we'll use some very simple convolutional models that are inspired by the processing done in the lateral geniculate nucleus (LGN) of the visual system[^models].
+[^models]: Most of these models were originally published in {cite:alp}`Berardino2017-eigen`, from which the figure is modified.

+[^notallmodels]: Note that the Berardino et. al, 2017 paper includes more models than described here.
+We're not examining all of them for time's sake, but you can check out the rest of the models described in the Berardino paper, they're all {ref}`included in plenoptic <models-api>` (under the header "LGN-inspired models").

 We're going to build up in complexity, starting with the Gaussian model at the top and gradually adding features[^notallmodels].
 We'll describe the components of these models in more detail as we get to them, but briefly:

-[^models]: Most of these models were originally published in Berardino, A., Laparra, V., J Ball\'e, & Simoncelli, E. P. (2017).
-Eigen-distortions of hierarchical representations.
-In Adv.
-Neural Information Processing Systems (NIPS*17), from which the figure is modified.

-[^notallmodels]: Note that the Berardino et. al, 2017 paper includes more models than described here.
-We're not examining all of them for time's sake, but you can check out the rest of the models described in the Berardino paper, they're all {ref}`included in plenoptic <models-api>` (under the header "LGN-inspired models").

 - {class}`~plenoptic.models.Gaussian`: the model just convolves a Gaussian with an image, so that the model's representation is simply a blurry version of the image.
 - {class}`~plenoptic.models.CenterSurround`: the model convolves a difference-of-Gaussian filter with the image, so that model's representation is bandpass, caring mainly about frequencies that are neither too high or too low.